 1. Maximum contributions – maximum tax benefits

-The maximum annual contribution into pillar 3a is limited to 6,826 francs for employees (in 2019).
+For employees, the maximum annual contribution into pillar 3a is limited to 6,826 francs (in 2020).
 Self-employed people with no occupational pension can pay a maximum of 34,128 francs or 20% of their net income into pillar 3a.
 Important: any payments over this amount will not be accepted by the tax office.

 The tax benefits of pillar 3a are as follows: